-This yarn is velvety to the touch, really easy and fun to work with and I’m really happy with how the scarf turned out to be so soft and squishy.
+This yarn is velvety to the touch, really easy and fun to work with, and I’m really happy with how the scarf turned out to be so soft and squishy.

-In this case, because of the multi-coloured nature of the yarn, sewing the two ends together would leave a more visible seam.
-Working in a round however blends the seam better in.
-But if you know a way to make the seam even less visible using this stitch, would love to hear it in the comments below!
+In this case, because of the multi-coloured nature of the yarn, sewing the two ends together would create a more visible seam.
+Working in the round, however, blends the seam better.

 Yarn: Caron Cotton Cakes from Yarnspirations, 2 skeins, colour Rose Whisper